ascholerChemeketa/cs160Reader/_sources/HistoryOfComputers/DawnOfComputers.rst

         <a target="_blank" class="my-video-overlay" href="http://www.computerhistory.org/revolution/calculators/1/51/2205"><img title="False Dawn: The Babbage Engine" src="http://s3v.computerhistory.org/102695004-03-01.jpg"><span></span></a><p class="caption">Computer History Museum</p><p>False Dawn: The Babbage Engine</p>

 C\ **harles Babbage**, an English mechanical engineer and polymath, originated the concept of a programmable computer.
 Considered the "father of the computer", he conceptualized and invented the first mechanical computer in the early 19th century.
-In 1823, on a commission from the British government, he began designing and building the the **Difference Engine** to calculate values for polynomial functions.
+In 1823, on a commission from the British government, he began designing and building the **Difference Engine** to calculate values for polynomial functions.
 After working on the machine for ten years he realized that a much more general design that could be instructed to perform arbitrary computations was possible and began to focus on that project.

 .. figure:: Images/Difference_engine_plate_1853.jpg
    :alt: The Difference Engine